Import a result file in DPF#

 D:\a\pydpf-core\pydpf-core\.tox\doc-html\Lib\site-packages\ansys\dpf\core\examples\result_files\binout\binout_matsum

-# Define the project .flprj result file path
+Define the Fluent result file paths#

 result_file_path_31 = examples.download_fluent_axial_comp()["flprj"]

-print("Result file path 31:", "\n",result_file_path_31, "\n")
+print("Result file path 31:", "\n", result_file_path_31, "\n")

 Result file path 31: